Corbin Carroll Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 17th in MLB.
+- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 17th in MLB.

-- The Padres have the 13th-ranked team ERA among all league pitching staffs (4.14).
+- The Padres have a 4.14 team ERA that ranks 14th among all MLB pitching staffs.

-- Padres pitchers combine to rank 17th in baseball in home runs surrendered (21 total, 1.1 per game).
+- Padres pitchers combine to allow 21 total home runs at a clip of 1.1 per game (to rank 14th in the league).

-- Wacha makes the start for the Padres, his fourth of the season.
-He is 2-1 with a 6.06 ERA and 15 strikeouts in 16 1/3 innings pitched.
+- Lugo gets the start for the Padres, his fourth of the season.
+He is 2-0 with a 2.70 ERA and 17 strikeouts through 16 2/3 innings pitched.

-- His most recent appearance was on Saturday against the Milwaukee Brewers, when the righty threw 4 1/3 innings, surrendering seven earned runs while allowing 11 hits.
+- The righty's most recent time out was on Saturday against the Milwaukee Brewers, when he tossed 3 2/3 innings, surrendering three earned runs while giving up eight hits.

-- In three games this season, the 31-year-old has an ERA of 6.06, with 8.3 strikeouts per nine innings.
-Opponents are hitting .292 against him.
+- The 33-year-old has put up an ERA of 2.70, with 9.2 strikeouts per nine innings, in three games this season.
+Opponents are batting .266 against him.

 © 2023 Data Skrive.
 All rights reserved.